Skip to Content

 Ardennes horses are believed to be a descendant of the Northern European Forest Horse, sometimes referred to as the “Solutré Horse,” and is the oldest draft breed in Europe.

 During the Gallic Wars, Julius Caesar used these animals in his heavy cavalry units, and Napolean relied on them when he invaded Russia.
-The knights of the middle ages, with their heavy armor, rode these strong steeds into combat.
+The knights of the Middle Ages, with their heavy armor, rode these strong steeds into combat.

 When these horses weren’t carrying a warrior to battle, they were pulling carts and plowing fields.
 From the Roman Galic wars in Europe to the 19th Century, this breed was used in warfare and farming.

-Champagne-Ardenne is the region the Ardenne breed originated and derived its name.
+Champagne-Ardenne is the region where the Ardenne breed originated and derived its name.
 It is located near the French, Belgium, and Luxembourg borders and is known for its small farms and champagne.

 Champagne-Ardenne is also where Dom Pierre Pérignon, who discovered how to make champagne sparkle, was born.
 The horses are still used in the area for waste collection purposes and for tilling the land in the Champagne vineyards.